hamzeen/electron-test-automation/README.md

 # Bolilerplate Electron Application with Test Automation

-This is a sample application to showcase how to do ["Automated Testing of Electron Applications using WebdriverIO"](https://sched.co/1Q1Fa).
+a sample application to showcase how to do ["Automated Testing of Electron Applications using WebdriverIO"](https://sched.co/1Q1Fa).
-It is a clone of the repo which Christian Bromann used in this talk: https://www.youtube.com/watch?v=Z0AjtxuPVZs
+It is a clone of the repo which Christian Bromann used in this talk: https://www.youtube.com/watch?v=Z0AjtxuPVZs.
+I have just ported it to run on a windows box.

 ## Quick Start